 If you hold an online savings account, opened with Bradford and Bingley, you can find rate information here.

-If it's a Cash ISA you want to transfer, simply download the Cash ISA transfer in application form.
-Alternatively, you can request the form via telephone on 0845 600 0181 or in your local Santander branch.
+If it's a Cash ISA you want to transfer, simply complete and submit the Cash ISA transfer form.
+Alternatively, you can request to transfer your ISA via telephone on 0845 600 0181 or in your local Santander branch.
 Some of our ISAs may not allow transfers in so please check the terms and conditions.

 Once we've received the completed form from you, we'll need to contact your existing provider, so please allow up to 15 days for a Cash ISA transfer to take place, starting from when we have received the transfer form.

 To transfer your Santander Cash ISA to another provider, you will need to contact your new ISA provider.